Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/02 Mods - Ammo/9x21 FMJ & HP Ammo for BaS [ilrathcxv]/readme.txt

 -Explanation:
 Integration into the vanilla reward and stash systems.

+Integration into:
+Arszi's Mutant Bleeding + Optimization Patch.
-Grok's Stash Overhaul integration.
+Grok's Stash Overhaul
-Lootboxes integration.
-The one in the original mod has an incorrect filename, and adds all ammo to the surplus pool, instead of the ammo pools.
+Lootboxes.
+The one in the original mod has an incorrect filename, and adds all ammo to the army surplus pool, instead of the ammo pools.
+The army surplus pool makes some sense, but it feels odd being the only ammo in it.

 ----------------------------------------------------------
 -Patches:

-Arszi's Mutant Bleeding + Optimization Patch.

 ----------------------------------------------------------
 -Known issues: